 Sorting the accommodation and itinerary

-We had booked three nights’ accommodation before arriving but extended that to one more night when we were there.
+We had booked three nights’ accommodation at cabins before arriving but extended that to one more night when we were there.
 On our second day we quickly became aware, that as we had arrived in the height of the holiday season and obtaining accommodation could be a challenge.

 So on our second day we visited a local travel company, Cardboard Box.
 We explained to the young lady that we wished to plan and adjust our itinerary over the next two months, as we travelled.
 She agreed that this was one of the better ways to see the country.
 She said that she could work with us on a 10 day ahead basis.
 In the field we would just email her our next stops and duration of our stay, she would then book, email our vouchers and debit our credit card.
 WiFi was accessible in most of our stops so this system worked perfectly.